 In the Movie Capture window, change Rate: to 0.25 seconds.

 Move the Main Window and the Movie Capture window around so they do not overlap.
-(During the movie capture, if the view in the Main Window is obscured, the obscurities will be shown in the capture).
+(During the movie capture, if the view in the Main Window is obscured, the obstruction will appear in the movie).

 Start the movie capture by clicking Automatically.